Last revised: November 10, 2018

 Opening Comments: Elements of a New Reformation

 In 2018 we’ve been proclaiming the good news of a New Reformation that’s underway.
 It’s a time that challenges us to relearn some of the basics we learned in Sunday School or Confirmation Class.
-That raises a lot of questions, so this week it was time to let people ask questions and have a conversation.
+That raises a lot of questions, so this 7th week in the series was time to let people ask questions and have a conversation, a “Q&A” session.

 Here is a summary of the first six weeks of calling attention to a New Reformation: